King Charles III became the British monarch last year after the death of his mother Queen Elizabeth II.

-Charles has been heir to the throne since the age of three and became King immediately after the death of his mother.
+Charles has been heir to the throne since the age of three and became King immediately after the death of his mother on 8 September 2022.

 This change was officially acknowledged by the Government at the meeting of the Accession Council at St James’ Palace on 10 September, in which the Privy Council officially proclaimed His Majesty as King Charles III.

 When will the coronation of King Charles III take place?

 The coronation of King Charles III and Camilla, the Queen Consort will take place at Westminster Abbey on Saturday 6 May.

 Following the death of the Queen, it is customary to have a waiting period before officially coronating a new monarch.

 This waiting period is a mark of respect for the previous monarch which allows an appropriate period of mourning for their life and achievements on the throne.
 It is also designed to give the planning committees sufficient time to make preparations for the ceremony.

 Charles’ coronation will require detailed planning which will be undertaken by the Earl Marshal.

 When Queen Elizabeth first became Queen on 6 February 1952, there was a wait of nearly 16 months for her coronation, which eventually took place on 2 June 1953 at Westminster Abbey in London.

 Queen Elizabeth’s coronation in 1953 marked a momentous moment for British television as it became the first - and only coronation - to be fully televised.